google/ChromeBrowserEnterprise/ps/src/README.md

 ```

 ## Force Update
-Consider using the [ForceBrowserUpdate](https://github.com/google/ChromeBrowserEnterprise/blob/main/ps/src/ForceBrowserUpdate.zip) to force an update and run Chrome silently under the System context to allow version data to update to the Windows registry.
-Note: After unzipping, remember to unblock the contents.
-Otherwise, Windows will prompt a security warning.
+You can force an update to the browser and run Chrome silently to allow version data to update to the Windows registry.

 Dependencies